 Tragedy on the Homestead

-Another great story found in documents at the National Archives.
-This story was tucked away in the Homestead files from the Bureau of Land Management.
-This post is a little longer than what I normally post, but it's a story worth telling.
+This story was tucked away in the Homestead files from the Bureau of Land Management at the National Archives.
 It involves a family tragedy, the determination of a young widow, and a community coming together to help.

 Abraham Lincoln signed the Homestead Act into law in 1862, allowing anyone twenty-one years of age or older to apply for free land.
 If the settlers stayed five years and showed evidence of making the required improvements on the land, they were given title to the land, free of charge.